opendocsg/slw-judgments-backfill/2012_SGHC_159/report.md

  An operative misrepresentation consists in a false statement of existing or past fact made by one party (the “misrepresentor”) before or at the time of making the contract, which is addressed to the other party (“the misrepresentee”) and which induces the other party to enter into the contract. [emphasis in original]

 91     To succeed on his counterclaim, therefore, the first defendant must first show that a representation of fact was made by the plaintiff that was untrue, that he was induced to act on the representation and that he suffered a loss as a result.
-In relation to the requirement that the first defendant must have acted on the false statement, the Court of Appeal in _Panatron Pte Ltd and another v Lee Cheow Lee and another_ [2001] 2 SLR(R) 435 (“ _Panatron_ ”) held at [23] that:
+In relation to the requirement that the first defendant must have acted on the false statement, the Court of Appeal in _Panatron Pte Ltd and another v Lee Cheow Lee and another_ <span class="citation">[2001] 2 SLR(R) 435</span> (“ _Panatron_ ”) held at [23] that:

  The misrepresentations need not be the sole inducement..., so long as they had played a real and substantial part and operated in their minds, no matter how strong or how many were the other matters which played their part in inducing them to act...If inducements in this sense are proved and the other essential elements of the tort are also made out, as is the case here, then liability will follow.